 Data packets are encrypted and transferred via three layers when they leave your device.
 In each of these layers, the traffic passes through a random node before ultimately reaching its destination, where it is then decrypted.

 Apart from that, Tor Browser also beholds some other valuable features, such as:

 - The automatic clearing of all your browser history and cookies as soon as the session is complete.

 - They are blocking all the third-party trackers.

 - Then by using NoScript, it can protect your device’s unique ID (Fingerprints) from unauthorized access.

 - The fact that it doesn’t support most of the plugins is added to its good books, at least if we keep our focus on privacy.

 However, the fact that each data packet gets transferred via three separate layers before reaching the intended destination might lead to a slower data exchange rate.
-Plus, the lack of support for extensions might also disappoint a few users.
+The lack of support for extensions might also disappoint a few users.
 So some trade-off has to be made if you’re going to settle with this browser.